phated/grunt-enyo/README.md

 ### Init task

+Scaffolds an Enyo project in your current working directory

+(Available: enyo, bootplate, module)

 In terminal: (navigate to empty directory)
 `enyo init:bootplate`

+### Add task

+Installs the specified package (or packages) to a directory named lib in your current working directory

+(Available: layout, onyx, fu, canvas, extra)

+In terminal: (navigate to empty directory)
+`enyo add:layout`

+You can also chain packages
+`enyo add:layout:onyx`

 ### Debug task

+Starts a static file server in your current working directory

 In terminal: (navigate to project initialized by this tool) `enyo debug`